 What is Google Business Profile management?

-Google Business Profile management is the strategic process of maintaining and optimizing a business's local presence on Google Search and Maps to drive local discovery and engagement.
+Google Business Profile management is the process of maintaining and optimizing a company’s listing on Google Search and Google Maps to improve local visibility and attract nearby customers.

-Does Eclincher support bulk updates for Google Business?
+Does Eclincher support bulk updates for Google Business Profiles?

 .png)